🐣 Easter Exclusive

 Imagine cruising down the street on your moped-style eBike, feeling confident—until flashing police lights appear behind you.
 Many riders only realize after getting stopped that their moped bike may not be street legal.

 So, are moped bikes street legal?
 The realistic answer is yes, sometimes—but only if your bike meets specific legal requirements that vary by state, city, speed, and power.
 This guide integrates federal guidance, state-level differences, and practical riding rules so you can ride legally, avoid fines, and stay protected.
+The reason?
+That stylish, powerful machine you‘re riding might legally be considered a motorcycle in the eyes of the law.

 What Exactly Is a Moped?
 (Federal vs. State Definitions)